Master cards

 played in 868 decks, typically 2-4 copies

-The most played leeching card, it is similar to Blood Doll.
-Both enable a 1 point leech per turn and allow to give some blood back to a thirsty vampire, which can avoid hunt actions and keep A&B high.
-Vessel cost is higher: it takes a full turn to kick in and costs 1 pool, making it 2 pool less efficient, but it cannot be destroyed and it is a Trifle.
+The most played leeching card after the ubiquitous , it enables a 1 point leech per turn and allows to give some blood back to a vampire, which can avoid hunt actions and keep A&B high.
+Blood Doll is cheaper and faster, but it can be destroyed and it is not a Trifle.

 Direct Intervention